Soaking up Temple Guilt

 Not only did Jones coax a thousand church-members to follow him into the Jonestown Gulag, he also won over the hearts of San Francisco's liberal, left-wing elite.
 That should not surprise anyone, since the city-leaders shared Jones's preoccupation with egalitarian sharing.
 Even after defecting church-members outed Jones and revealed his aberrant tendencies, the city-leaders defended him.

-He basically fled to South America to avoid possible prosecution.
+He basically fled to South America to avoid prosecution.
 By radio-telephone from his jungle lair, he railed senselessly against his accusers, while his supporters in San Francisco cheered him on.
 Historians know about his rants because Jones left behind reels of audio-tape footage, including the infamous "Death Tape," where Jones exhorted his followers to commit suicide.
 He even sent his hooligans to help them do it.